tibastral/web_motion/README.md

 ## Usage

-You need two files to test WebMotion : an app delegate and a Rakefile (these two files already exists by default)
+You need two files to test WebMotion : an app delegate and a Rakefile (these two files already exists when you create a basic motion project)

 ```sh
 motion create mywebmotionproject